Dear Santa

 Maybe this festive season feels like a crisis time for some.

-Here’s two key thoughts that might be helpful:
+Here are two key thoughts that might be helpful:

 1) Somewhere I read that the Japanese word for ‘crisis’ also means ‘opportunity’.